anupam-ayush/kuiper_escape_using_rl/README.md

 # Kuiper Belt Escape Using Reinforcement Learning

 ## Aim
-The **Kuiper Belt Escape** project aims to explore and navigate its environments.
+The **Kuiper Belt Escape** project aims to explore and navigate its environments using different reinforcement learning algorithms.
 We start learning and exploring with two distinct environments—**Frozen Lake** and **MiniGrid Empty**—using various reinforcement learning algorithms and then implenting the best suited algorithm to **Kuiper Belt Escape** environment.
 This project serves as a platform for testing the effectiveness of different RL techniques in handling challenges such as sparse rewards, exploration, and strategic decision-making.

 ## Requirements
 To run the environments successfully, ensure you have the following libraries installed: